isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-03-04-post-Response by MOS Murali Pillai at the Committee of Supply Debate 2025.md

 23. The need for guard-rails is clear, because:

 </p><p style="margin-left: 40px">
-(a) One: GenAI may give inaccurate responses or hallucinate.
+(a) One: GenAI may give inaccurate responses or hallucinate.</p>

 </p><p style="margin-left: 40px">
 (b) Two: Security and privacy concerns – some GenAI models may store user information and search history to train the model.
-This may then be reproduced for responses to other users.
+This may then be reproduced for responses to other users.</p>

 </p><p style="margin-left: 40px">
-(c) Three: Ethical concerns – with the rapid development of GenAI by different programmers, it is critical that GenAI tools are developed within a framework guided by principles, ethics and rules.
+(c) Three: Ethical concerns – with the rapid development of GenAI by different programmers, it is critical that GenAI tools are developed within a framework guided by principles, ethics and rules.</p>

 {:start="24"}
 24. Considering this context, MinLaw is working on guidelines to guide legal professionals to be smart buyers and users of GenAI tools.